 Margaret Peggy Wood Staff Recognition Award

-Margaret ‘Peggy’ Wood served the higher educational needs of rural Alaska for 25 years.
+This award honors Dr. Margaret ‘Peggy’ Wood, who served the higher educational needs of rural Alaska for 25 years.
 Peggy began her career in rural education as Director of the Learning Resources and Library Services, 1979-1986.
 She developed, packaged and evaluated correspondence study courses and telecourses/teleconferences that greatly expanded the range of course offerings in small towns and villages, and ushered in UA's ability to offer A.A. degrees to remote audiences.

 Peggy also directed the Alaska Native Materials Development Center, and produced customized learning materials to meet a growing demand for instruction in new areas, such as village council administration and Alaska Native teacher aide training.
 She also assisted in creating new bilingual materials to enhance village-based instruction.

-The Margaret 'Peggy' Wood Staff Recognition Award is an annual award founded in 2004 to recognize outstanding staff working with rural students throughout the College of Rural and Community Development.
-The award is open to all staff at Bristol Bay Campus, Chukchi Campus, Interior-Aleutians Campus, Kuskokwim Campus, Northwest Campus and the UAF Community and Technical College.
+The Margaret 'Peggy' Wood Staff Recognition Award is an annual award established in 2004 to recognize an outstanding individual working with rural students throughout the College of Rural and Community Development.
+The award is open to all staff (excluding deans, directors, executive staff and faculty) in the College of Rural and Community Development including Bristol Bay Campus, Chukchi Campus, Interior Alaska Campus, Kuskokwim Campus, Northwest Campus and the UAF Community and Technical College.

 The campus or program that employs the honoree will also receive a plaque that will hang prominently for one year.
-At the end of the year, the plaque will be returned to the CRCD Vice Chancellor's Office.
-At this time, the plaque will be inscribed with the next award recipient’s name and shared with their employing campus or program.
+At the end of the year, the plaque will be returned to the RCNE Vice Chancellor's Office.

 Scoring will be based on the following criteria (10 points each for a total of 50 points).